-Note: 1) This list of codes may not be all-inclusive.
+Notes:

-2) Deleted codes and codes which are not effective at the time the service is rendered may not be eligible for reimbursement.
+- 1. This list of codes may not be all-inclusive since the American Medical Association (AMA) and Centers for Medicare & Medicaid Services (CMS) code updates may occur more frequently than policy updates. - 2.
+Deleted codes and codes which are not effective at the time the service is rendered may not be eligible for reimbursement.